Nehadeshpande89/Neha_Blockchain/readme.md

 Extract the folder and open the folder and open it in your favouirate installed

 Step III :
-Open Remix on broswer and paste the code from the ERC20_neha.sol file
+Open Remix IDE for deploying contract on broswer and paste the code from the ERC20_neha.sol file

-Step IV : After pasting deploy the contract
+Step IV : After pasting deploy the ERC20 contract

 Step V : Wait till the creation gets completed